 Probably the strangest of all the Czech Mardi Gras traditions comes at the very end and it’s exactly what it sounds like – an actual funeral.
 The community comes together to bury the contrabass which is treated like a real person.
 It is placed in a coffin or at least covered with a white sheet.
 A priest and the altar boys talk about it’s life and it’s sins.
 These can be the real priest of the village or just people in costumes and the ceremony is a funny one.

 Watch this Contrabass Funeral in Strání, Czech Republic:

 Where to see Fašank

-Same like hody, many Czech villages have their own Mardi Gras and even some city quarters organize the festivities.
+Same like hody, many Czech villages have their own celebration and even some city quarters organize the festivities.
 Probably the most famous fašank you can witness is a whole 5-day-festival in Strání – a small village in the ethnographic region of Slovácko (Moravian Slovakia).
-There you can enjoy not only the traditional parade and feast but also a traditional crafts fair and the performances of many folcloric groups from the region and further.
+There you can enjoy not only the traditional parade and feast but also a traditional crafts fair and the performances of many folkloric groups from the region and further.

 Did you enjoy this post?
 Go to Celebrations to discover more about different Czech festivities!